 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.

-What is Baby-Led Weaning?
+What Baby-Led Weaning Is

+Think of BLW as ditching the spoon-feeding routine and letting your little one take the reins.
+It’s all about self-discovery through exploration.
+Just picture tiny fingers picking up chunks of healthy, yummy goodness!
 This isn’t just about filling their bellies; it’s a milestone moment for developing those fine motor skills.
 Plus, they get to choose what and how much they eat from portions of the same family-friendly foods you’re enjoying at mealtimes.

 BLW gained serious traction around 2008, thanks to Gill Rapley, a former public health nurse in the UK.
 It resonates with parents seeking a more laid-back, baby-led approach to mealtimes.
+Plus, it aligns perfectly with the Montessori philosophy of fostering independence in little ones.

 Why BLW Might Be a Good Fit

+Before you envision a tiny tornado flinging pureed peas across the kitchen, let’s dig deeper into why BLW might be the perfect fit for your family.
 We’re talking about benefits like building healthy eating habits, mastering those all-important motor skills, and creating a positive mealtime environment for everyone involved (including you, the slightly frazzled parent).

 We know baby-led weaning is all about letting your baby take charge of their food adventure, but what are the actual benefits for your little munchkin (and maybe even you)?
-Here’s the lowdown:
+Here’s the lowdown.

-- Motor Skill Development: Forget the spoon – BLW is like boot camp for those developing motor skills.
+Forget the spoon – BLW is like boot camp for those developing motor skills.
 Picking up those teeny finger foods hones their hand-eye coordination, strengthens those little mouth muscles (oral motor development!), and teaches them the art of the perfect grasp.

-- Self-Regulation: BLW isn’t just about your baby shoving food in their face (although that might be their initial strategy).
+BLW isn’t just about your baby shoving food in their face (although that might be their initial strategy).
 It’s about them learning to recognize their hunger cues.
 They get to explore textures, take breaks when they’re full, and basically become the boss of their own belly.
 This self-regulation translates into healthy eating habits down the road – win!

-- Food is Fun, Not a Fight: Picture this: your baby happily gumming on a sweet potato wedge, a genuine look of enjoyment on their face.
+Picture this: your baby happily gumming on a sweet potato wedge, a genuine look of enjoyment on their face.
 That’s the magic of BLW.
 Letting them explore different foods and textures at their own pace helps them develop a positive association with mealtimes.
 No more forced spoon-feeding battles, just pure food exploration joy.

-- Less Picky: There’s some research suggesting babies who start solids with BLW might be less likely to be overweight or picky eaters later on.
+There’s some research suggesting babies who start solids with BLW might be less likely to be overweight or picky eaters later on.
 Now, that’s something to celebrate.

-- Money Saved: Can you imagine only feeding your baby bites of your meals and never buying jars of baby food?
+Can you imagine only feeding your baby bites of your meals and never buying jars of baby food?
 You’ll be able to pay for their college education with those savings!

-When and How to Get Started with BLW
+When to Start BLW

 So you’re on board with the baby-led weaning train – awesome!
 But before you unleash your baby on a buffet of broccoli florets, let’s chat about when and how to get this party started safely and successfully.

 Every baby develops at their own pace, but there are some general milestones to look for before diving into BLW.
-Here are the key signs your tiny food explorer is ready to take charge:
+Here are the key signs your tiny food explorer is ready to take charge.

 - Pushing Food Back: If you spoon-feed a bit of applesauce or puree, they should push it to the back of their mouth, not out to dribble down their chin.

 Now that you’ve established your baby’s a BLW candidate, let’s set them up for success (and minimize the emergency clean-up operations).
-Here are some key things to remember:
+Here are some key things to remember.

-- Highchair Headquarters: Make sure that the highchair is a fortress of safety.
+Make sure that the highchair is a fortress of safety.
 Proper positioning is key, with a stable chair and a harness to keep your little adventurer secure.

-- Food Fit for Tiny Fingers: Think finger foods!
+Think finger foods!
 Cut them into safe shapes and textures – soft and easy to gum is the name of the game.
 Think steamed veggies, ripe fruits, and soft cheese cubes.

-- Slow and Steady Wins the Race: Don’t overwhelm your baby with a ten-course tasting menu.
+Don’t overwhelm your baby with a ten-course tasting menu.
 Start slow with one food at a time, once a day, and gradually introduce more options and daily meals as they get comfortable.

-- A Rainbow on a Plate: Variety is the spice of life, even for tiny taste buds!
+Variety is the spice of life, even for tiny taste buds!
 Offer a range of colors and textures to develop their palate and keep things interesting.

-- Eyes on the Prize (and the Puree): Remember, supervision is key.
+Remember, supervision is key.
 Always eat meals with your baby and constantly monitor them during feeding times to prevent choking hazards.
 BLW is about exploration, but safety always comes first.

 Watch BLW in Action

+I highly recommend watching the below video of a baby eating various foods during her first week of baby-led weaning.
 It’s so cool to see how quickly she develops the skills needed to pick up food and bring it to her mouth!
-(You’ll see some gagging, too, which is completely normal and to be expected.)
+You’ll see some gagging, too, which is completely normal and to be expected.

 Here’s a handy guide to introduce a variety of finger foods as your baby graduates through their BLW journey!
 This is just a general guideline, and you can introduce foods at your baby’s pace.
 Remember, always cut or modify these foods into safe shapes and sizes to prevent choking.